bcgov/cas-registration/docs/backend/data-models.md

 ```

 This ensures that once a report version is submitted, its associated data cannot be modified, maintaining an audit trail and compliance with reporting requirements.
+Any changes to a submitted report must therefore be captured by creating a supplementary report (new report version).